Residence status for British citizens

 If you have applied for Swedish citizenship, but not yet received a decision

-If you have applied for Swedish citizenship, but not yet received a decision, you need to legalise your presence in Sweden by applying for residence status while awaiting the decision in your citizenship case.
-If you meet the requirements for residence status, you have until 31 December 2021 to submit your application.
+If you have applied for Swedish citizenship, but not yet received a decision, you need to legalise your presence in Sweden by applying for residence status or a permit on some other basis while awaiting the decision in your citizenship case.
+If you applied for residence status before 31 December 2021 but have yet to receive a decision regarding your application, you have the right to live, work and study in Sweden pending a decision in your case.

 If you have a permanent right of residence, permanent residence card, permanent residence permit or Swedish citizenship

-If you have a permanent residence permit or a Swedish citizenship, you do not need to apply for residence status, but you can apply.
-If you have residence status, more family members than just your spouse/cohabitating partner and underaged children can apply to move to live with you.
+If you have a permanent residence permit or Swedish citizenship, you do not need to have residence status, but if you also have residence status, family members other than your spouse/cohabiting partner and minor children can apply to move to Sweden to live with you.
 This applies, for example, to parents or children over 21 who are financially dependent on you.
-The same also applies to the family members who are not EU/EEA citizens and want to visit you and usually apply for a visitor visa to come to Sweden.
-In their case, the application is also free-of-charge in contrast to if you have a permanent residence permit in Sweden or a Swedish citizenship.
+The same also applies to the family members who are not EU/EEA citizens and want to visit you and usually apply for a visa to come to Sweden.
+In their case, the application is also free-of-charge in contrast to if you only have a permanent residence permit in Sweden or a Swedish citizenship.

 If you plan on moving to Sweden